kimollivier/convergence/README.md

 Using pyproj/PROJ to get meridian_convergence

 A common diagram on the side of published maps is a compass rose with an indicator of True North and Magnetic Deviation.

 This tool enables you to provide the value of the difference between Grid North and True North.
+[Deeper explaination](http://www.threelittlemaids.co.uk/magdec/explain.html) for the UK, but sadly missing from the NZ Topo 50 map legend.
+The greatest convergence is to the East and is more than 3 degrees.

 The python module pyproj which interfaces to the PROJ tool has had a new function get_factors() added in Feb 2020. https://github.com/pyproj4/pyproj/issues/503